mattcole75/odyssey/services/spark/serverAsBuilt.md

 mongosh -u admin -p --authenticationDatabase admin
 ```
 ## install the spark API
 The node application will be installed in /opt.
-This can cause permission issues to follow the instructions carefully!!
+This can cause permission issues so follow the instructions carefully!!

 1. Create the spark directory under /opt
 ```